dhruvkm2402/Quadruped_Locomotion_Kinematic_ModelVerification-/README.md

 In order to operate he Uniree Go1 Edu robot - make sure to hang it initially using a harness to avoid any damage.
 Unitree Go1 by default comes with ROS/ROS2 enabled services.
 Details are given in the following link https://github.com/unitreerobotics/unitree_legged_sdk

-In order to connect to he robot and operate it using Python APIs, connect the Go1 Robot via Ethernet and follow he insructions below:
+In order to connect to he robot and operate it using Python APIs, connect the Go1 Robot via Ethernet and follow the insructions below:
 # Commands
 Run this command after you plug in the Ethernet Port, You can find an extra device ID.
 For example, enpxxx